-While Pinehurst gets all the attention paid to North Carolina golf, a little town an hour southeast of Pinehurst is gaining a reputation as a great golf destination.
-Fayetteville is best known as the home of Ft.
-Bragg, an Army facility just outside of the city, which makes the downtown area a lively city, filled with retail centers, restaurants and nightlife.
+While Pinehurst gets much of the attention when it comes to the North Carolina golf scene, a little town an hour southeast of Pinehurst is gaining a reputation as a great golf destination.
+Fayetteville is best known as the home of Fort Liberty, an Army facility just outside of the city, which makes the downtown area a lively area, filled with retail centers, restaurants and nightlife.
+After a day of golf at one of the championship Fayetteville golf courses, there’s a thriving nightlife for the whole group to enjoy.

 Of course, all the nightlife and culture in the world don’t make for a great golf trip.
 You have to start with top-notch golf courses, and Fayetteville has you covered in that department.
 Here are a few of the best: